 Meanwhile, Toru Kawaguchi also mentioned the weather

-"Rusutsu is more heavily influenced by the Pacific Ocean side than by the weather on the Sea of Japan side.
-When cold air from the north flows into Niseko, it's a place where the air from the south and the moist air from the north sea collide.
-Although it's only about 30km away in a straight line, the conditions are a little different to Niseko.
+"Rusutsu is more influenced by the Pacific Ocean than the Sea of Japan.
+When cold air from the north flows towards Niseko, it's a place where air from the south and moist air from the north collide.
+Although it's only about 30km away in a straight line, the conditions are a little different from Niseko.

-Also, the live cameras installed in the Isola area clear the snow at 4pm, so it's a good idea to check them in the morning to see how much snow is falling."
+Also, the live camera installed in the Isola area clears the snow at 4pm, so it's a good idea to check it in the morning to see how much snow is falling."

 This is located about halfway along the Heavenly Canyon course at Mt.
 Isola.
 The ungroomed course along the stream is prone to fresh snow accumulation due to the wind.
 Because of its popularity, the lines are easily filled, but the sides of the course tend to be left untracked

-The 24-hour snowfall camera installed next to the Steamport cafeteria on Mt.
-Isola allows you to check the snowfall patterns on an hourly basis. https://rusutsu.com/live-mountain-cams/
+A 24-hour snowfall camera installed next to the Steamport cafeteria at Mt.
+Isola allows you to check the snow accumulation in hourly increments. https://rusutsu.com/live-mountain-cams/

 As you can see, you can check the snowfall.
 You can see that there is about 10cm of snow